Construction Dewatering

 • Applicants will be required to pay for any Halifax Water audit samples taken.

-• Additional cost recovery may apply as permitted in Section 31 of the Halifax Water Regulations.
+• Additional cost recovery may apply as listed in Section 31 of the Halifax Water Regulations.

 • Any required pretreatment system must be in place during dewatering and always maintained.